PitzK22/trident_Bryan_-Kunz_IA_2025/README.md

 ## Overview

 This project includes:
+- A report of the project, name `Trident_report.pdf`
 - A Python module: `MLP_Data_Network` folder and `pyproject.toml` for install details
 - A `data` folder, which contains your features and truth data in Parquet format
 - A `config_default.yaml` file, which holds default hyperparameters and configuration